parse-community/docs/_includes/ios/push-notifications.md

 If you haven't installed the SDK yet, please [head over to the Push QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to get our SDK up and running.

+Please note that client push is not available with Parse Server due to it being a significant security risk, it is recommended that to trigger push notifications from your iOS app you run a cloud function that sends the push using the `masterKey`.
+If you must use client push, you could fork Parse Server and enable it or alternatively [Back4App](https://www.back4app.com) offer it as an option for testing purposes only.

 ## Setting Up Push

 If you want to start using push, start by completing the [Push Notifications QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to learn how to configure your app.
 Come back to this guide afterwards to learn more about the push features offered by Parse.